edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 <Callout type="info">It can take 15 to 40 minutes for the deletion to take effect. </Callout>

-### Deactivate/ Activate a Log Delivery Service Configuration  {/*activate-deactivate-a-log-delivery-service-configuration*/}
+### Deactivate/Activate a Log Delivery Service Configuration  {/*activate-deactivate-a-log-delivery-service-configuration*/}

 #### Deactivate   {/*deactivating-a-log-delivery-service-configuration*/}